procore-oss/handcuffs/README.md

 end
 ```

-If you have more complex or asynchrous workflows, you can use an alternate hash notation that allows pre-requisite stages to be specified explicitly:
+If you have more complex or asynchrous workflows, you can use an alternate hash notation that allows prerequisite stages to be specified explicitly:

 ```ruby
 # config/initializers/handcuffs.rb